Jycartha/Wyrdfant/docs/encyclopedia/Intuitive Phenomena & Theory/Firekeeper.md

 ---
 # Firekeeper

-One who practices [[firekeeping]], including the creation of [[Engram|engrams]] or their implementation, medicine through assisted assertion, or any other such broad fields.
+One who practices [firekeeping](Applied%20Phlogistics/Firekeeping.md), including the creation of [[Engram|engrams]] or their implementation, medicine through assisted assertion, or any other such broad fields.
 Shortened to "Kpr." in writing.

 ## Gimynkeeper